 Tips on how to become a more effective public speaker

 Being an effective speaker is much more than flipping through a fancy PowerPoint filled with facts and figures.
 Good presenters are engaging, exciting, and connect with the audience while getting their point across.
-Whether you’re a traveling presenter who speaks at many conferences a year or someone like me who has does a few smaller presentations a year, you know that engaging the audience and teaching them something are the goals of our presentation.
+Whether you’re a traveling presenter who speaks at many conferences a year or someone who has does a few smaller presentations a year, you know that engaging the audience and teaching them something are the goals of presenting.

 By using these 4 P’s of Presenting, you can learn what it takes to effectively design and deliver your message to make your audience say, “Wow!”